There are 2 types of Refrigeration cycles:

 - To select the appropriate refrigerant, their ODP (Ozone Depletion Potential) and GWP ( Global Warming Potential) need to be considered.

-- Choice of the compressor, design of condenser, evaporator determined by
+- Choice of the compressor, design of condenser, and evaporator determined by

 - Required cooling